CNES/aviso-fes/README.md

 perform the calculation.
 The directory [examples](examples) contains an example of using this API.

+> It is also possible to use this library using Python.
+The
+> [README](python/README.rst) file in the Python directory contains more
+> information.

 # BIBLIOGRAPHY

 * Lyard F., L. Carrere, M. Cancet, A. Guillot, N. Picot: *FES2014, a new finite